Erasmus: Travels

 Erasmus travelled widely and regularly, for reasons of poverty, "escape" from his Stein canonry (to Cambrai), education (to Paris, Turin), escape from the sweating sickness plague (to Orléans), employment (to England), searching libraries for manuscripts, writing (Brabant), royal counsel (Cologne), patronage, tutoring and chaperoning (North Italy), networking (Rome), seeing books through printing in person (Paris, Venice, Louvain, Basel), and avoiding the persecution of religious fanatics (to Freiburg).
 He enjoyed horseback riding.

 Paris

 In 1495 with Bishop Henry's consent and a stipend, Erasmus went on to study at the University of Paris in the Collège de Montaigu, a centre of reforming zeal, under the direction of the ascetic Jan Standonck, of whose rigors he complained.
 The university was then the chief seat of Scholastic learning but already coming under the influence of Renaissance humanism.
-For instance, Erasmus became an intimate friend of an Italian humanist Publio Fausto Andrelini, poet and "professor of humanity" in Paris.
+For instance, Erasmus became an intimate friend of an Italian humanist Publio Fausto Andrelini, poet and "professor of humanity" in Paris, and part of the "rhetorical-grammatical-poetical nexus" flourishing there.

+His health failed in the first year.
+After returning to Bergen and Stein to recuperate, Erasmus returned to Paris, and rented a room at the English boarding house (whose propriétaire tolerated his tardy or partial payments) where he tutored wealthy boarders, notably Thomas Grey (future Marquess of Dorset, and grandfather of Lady Jane Grey.)

 During this time, Erasmus developed a deep aversion to exclusive or excessive Aristotelianism and Scholasticism and started finding work as a tutor/chaperone to visiting English and Scottish aristocrats, most importantly in his life William Blount, 4th Baron Mountjoy.
 There is no record of him graduating.